tusharsadhwani/blog/src/pages/post/builtins.md

 <details>
 <summary>Extras: listcomps inside any / all</summary>

-Note that the code using `any` or `call` could've also been written as a list comprehension:
+Note that the code using `any` or `all` could've also been written as a list comprehension:

 ```python
 >>> any([num == 0 for num in nums])